Women’s 2-person Mountain Bike Relay

-The first rider will ride 32 miles of the course to the Greenall Aid Station.
-Directions will be handed out when you pick up the Team Bike Plaque and wristbands.
+The first rider will ride 32 miles of the course to the Greenall’s Aid Station.

 There the riders will have to transfer the chipped bike plaque to the second rider’s bike.

-The first rider will then return to the Start/Finish area, an approximate distance of 5.1 miles.
+The first rider will then return to the Start/Finish area, an approximate distance of 5.1 miles on their bike or in their crew vehicle.
 (Directions will be handed out when you pick up the Team Bike Plaque and wristbands.)